hasura/learn-graphql/tutorials/frontend/remix-firebase/tutorial-site/content/what-next.md

 ## Take the Hasura backend course

-We have an [Introduction to Hasura](https://hasura.io/learn/graphql/hasura/introduction/) backend course of building the backend that you just used for your react app.
+We have an [Introduction to Hasura](https://hasura.io/learn/graphql/hasura/introduction/) backend course of building the backend that you just used for your React app.

 ## Join Discord for Support